Swegbloo/Nemoh/doc/description.rst

 -  The linear system is solved using a user-choice solver among the available ones, which are Gauss elimination, LU-decomposition (default) and GMRES-iterative solvers.

 -  The GMRES solver code :cite:p:`GMRES` from `CERFACS <https://www.cerfacs.fr/algor/Softs/GMRES/index.html>`__ is embedded in NEMOH solver module.
-For using the GMRES solver, the user has to obtain a license in https://www.cerfacs.fr/algor/Softs/GMRES/license.html.
+For using the GMRES solver, the user has to obtain a license at https://www.cerfacs.fr/algor/Softs/GMRES/license.html.

 -  For free-surface piercing bodies problem, the irregular frequencies removal (IRR) method is applied by the user providing lid panels at :math:`z=0`.
 Then, the extended boundary integral equation will be solved :cite:p:`Babarit15,Malenica98`.
 As in :cite:t:`Malenica98`, the IRR may be influenced by the input parameter :math:`\epsilon` in ``input_solver.txt`` that shifts the lid panels from :math:`z=0` to :math:`z=-\epsilon d_B` where :math:`d_B` is a maximum horizontal distance of points on the body. :math:`d_B` is computed by the software.